kpmeen/symbiotic/README.md

 * Docker
 * Latest version of Nginx or some other proxy that supports streaming uploads.

-### Unpublished dependencies
-The `symbiotic-client` module in this project has a dependency to a forked, unpublished, version of uPickle.
-Please ensure you clone and `sbt publishLocal` the following repository: [KP uPickle](https://github.com/kpmeen/upickle)

 ### Starting Databases

 The project provides a convenience script to bootstrap the necessary databases.
 For this to work, please ensure docker is installed on the machine.
 Then run the following script: